mar-naseer/marnaseer-portfolio/README.md

 **Aspiring Data Scientist/Engineer | AI & ML Enthusiast | Tech Enthusiast | Osmania University Graduate**

 Welcome to my portfolio!
-This website is a live showcase of my technical journey, hands-on projects, and career goals in the fields of Python, Machine Learning, and IT Support.
+This website is a live showcase of my technical journey, hands-on projects, and career goals in the fields of Python, Machine Learning.

 ---